TIRE SEALANT FAQ’S

 Can I pre-install product in all of my vehicles during PDI?

 Yes.
-However, in order to activate the Permashield® Tire Sealant protection the vehicles must be driven for approximately 5 minutes above 50 miles per hour to properly coat the inside of the tire.
+However, in order to activate the Permashield® Tire Sealant protection the vehicles must be driven for approximately 5 miles above 60 miles per hour to properly coat the inside of the tire.
 If a vehicle sits on a lot for an extended period of time it may be necessary to drive the vehicle again to reactivate the protection.

 How long does it take to install the product?